Last Updated on March 15, 2023 by Jessica Lauren Vine

 After the water heater is full, turn it on and wait for half an hour or so.
 Turn the hot water side on in your camper and check to see if you have any heat.
 If you don’t, then it’s probable that your water heater isn’t working correctly, and you will need to have it checked by a professional.

-By following these simple steps at dewinterizing your RV, you should be able to get back outside in no time.
+By following these simple steps for dewinterizing your RV, you should be able to get back outside in no time.
 These things can be accomplished with minimal effort and few tools, making the dewinterizing process as easy and painless as possible.